Manny Ramirez: 1993–1994

 Ramirez made his major league debut on September 2, 1993, against the Minnesota Twins, going hitless in four at-bats as the designated hitter.
 The following day, when the Indians took on the New York Yankees, Ramirez went 3 for 4 with his first two home runs, with many of his family and friends in attendance at Yankee Stadium.
 His first career base hit was hit against Mélido Pérez.
-However, rather humorously, his first MLB hit off Perez was an automatic double that bounced into the left-field seats as left fielder Paul O'Neill pursued it.
+His first MLB hit off Perez was an automatic double that bounced into the left-field seats as left fielder Paul O'Neill pursued it.
 Ramirez, seeing the ball in the seats, continued running thinking he had hit a home run, before returning to second base while his teammates ribbed him.
 After flying out to O'Neill in his next plate appearance, Ramirez homered in his final two at-bats.

 In 1994, his first full season in the majors, Ramirez had a strong start to the season, hitting six home runs during the month of April.
 Despite a weak start to May, he rebounded in the latter half of the month, finishing the month with a .300 batting average.
 During the season, the Indians were chasing the Chicago White Sox for first place in the American League Central (AL Central) division all the way until the end of the season.
 However, the team's season ended in August due to the 1994 MLB strike.
 Ramirez finished second in the Rookie of the Year award voting after batting .269 with 17 home runs and 60 RBI in 91 games.